zopyx/print-css-rocks/docs/source/discussion.rst

 MathML support
 --------------

-Brought to the point: MathML support in all renderers is broken at the moment.
-Lots of formatting and layout issues with native renderers and renderers based on MathJax (Vivliostyle).
+Brought to the point: MathML support is supported by PrinceXML, PDFreactor and Antennahouse.
+PDFReactor and PrinceXML have various issues with MathML.
+Best support MathML support is given in Antennahouse but also with various rendering issues.

 It is questionable if MathML will ever work.
 The only future for MathML is a cross-plattform support for a Javascript based rendering engine like MathJax.
 However neither PrinceXML nor PDFreactor nor Antennahouse support MathJax.
 So the only recommendation for using MathML directly: forget it.
 The only valid option is to convert MathML somehow to LaTeX and then SVG.
 MathML parts of your input should be replaced with a related SVG.
 However the toolchain here also is not straight forward here.

 Forms
 -----